atextor/OGIT-wiki/Graph-API-Tutorial.md

 The following request creates a `service` with the `level=IaaS` and a `name=Compute x86`.
 $TOKEN is your personal access token you have get in the authenticate response.
 If the format of your services is in cvs or similar you can use the Mr. Data Converter (http://shancarter.github.io/mr-data-converter) to convert the payload into json.
+To store all the services into OGIT the converter supported the generation of the following curl shell-script [curl_post_services.sh] (https://github.com/arago/OGIT/blob/master/examples/curl_post_services.sh)

 > REST (request)